 Advent is the four-week period beginning on the Sunday nearest the feast day of St. Andrew the Apostle (November 30) through the following three Sundays.
 Historians estimate that Advent, which derives from the Latin word for coming, has been celebrated since the fourth century.
 The period originally began as a time for converts to Christianity to prepare for baptism, but is now more commonly associated with the anticipation of the anniversary of Christ’s birth on December 25.

-I really am excited about this advent calendar because I think it turned out so darling, it is hung in our dining room, and every time I walk by it, I smile so big.
-I think this is because sitting down to make this calendar was incredibly fulfilling.
+I really am excited about these Advent calendars because they are so darling – I usually display them in our dining room!
+Sitting down to make these was incredibly fulfilling.
 Lately, I have been so busy that I haven’t had a single second to enjoy my hobbies.
 I have been going going going…and the past three months have slipped away from me.
 So getting to sit down, pull out my craft supply boxes, and enjoy a few hours making something with my hands was pure joy.

 I hope that whether you decide to make an advent calendar this year or not, that you are able to find time to slowing down and do something you love.
 If we aren’t careful, three months, turns into three years, and three years turns into ten…and before we know it, we’ve blinked and missed the whole thing.